Matt Cutts Speaks, Google Panda Update on Friday (15 March)

 While breaking the news about the update, Matt also confided that Google has identified some large link networks and would be taking them down soon.
 This further reaffirms Google’s commitment towards making search engines more useful for web users.
 While websites depending on shoddy tricks for SE dominance would surely be penalized, webmasters with clean SEO history need not fear Panda or any update for that matter.

-FATbit professionals are tracking the whole situation closely and will keep you updated about the aftermath of upcoming Panda update.
+FATbit SEO professionals are tracking the whole situation closely and will keep you updated about the aftermath of upcoming Panda update.

 Till then, keep an eye on your GWT for emails and partner only with expert SEO professionals.